-First, you will write briefly about how you "discovered" or came to know about your own "race."
+• First, you will write briefly about how you "discovered" or came to know about your own "race."
 How did you know what your racial category was and how did you know about "other" racial categories?
 Did someone tell you?
 Did you ask?
-(Taken from Higginbotham and Anderson)

-Second, you should link the first part to a discussion on the ideas of anger, rage, and privilege as discussed by Lorde in "Uses of Anger," bell hooks in "Killing Rage" and "Beyond Black Rage," and McIntosh in "White Privilege."
+- Second, conceptualize your reflection using theories and definitions from class.
+(I'm grading you on your ability to utilize race theories to make sense of your own experience).
+Always cite the author whose definition you are utilizing, and make sure to explain the concept in your own words. - Third, you should link the above to a discussion on the ideas of anger, rage, and privilege as discussed by Lorde in "Uses of Anger," bell hooks in "Killing Rage" and "Beyond Black Rage," and McIntosh in "White Privilege."
 You can choose one or any combination of the concepts and reflect briefly about it.